Universities in Washington, California and New York cancel in-person classes due to coronavirus - Local News 8

 Universities in Washington, California and New York cancel in-person classes due to coronavirus

-American universities from California to New York have canceled classes as the novel coronavirus has affected more than 100,000 people and transformed into what CNN is calling a pandemic.
+Universities from California to New York have closed campus classrooms as the novel coronavirus has affected more than 100,000 people worldwide and its spread has transformed into what is being called a pandemic.

 The cancellations have been focused in states and areas hardest hit by the virus, including the Seattle area, California and New York.